 Saft was lucky.
 When she started looking for a co-founder for her startup, she didn't have access to a single point solution to find her "perfect match."
 She knew she wanted someone to complement her skills.
 She first looked for a female co-founder because she says, "initially a lot of my thinking was around the challenges of women fertility."
 Soon after sharing her mission with Tobias Kaufhold, whom she met through mutual friends, he expressed authentic interest in being co-founder of OVIAVO.
 Saft's personal experience with fertility programs, or lack thereof, inspired her to launch OVIAVO to support companies set up fertility and family forming programs for their employees.
 Today, she and Kaufhold, are paving a path for "modern companies to overcome inequalities by supporting all employees to plan families and thrive in their careers at the same time."

-While on one side there is the war for talent, on the other is what has been coined "the great resignation."
+While on one side there is the war for talent, on the other what has been coined "the great resignation."
 Employee expectations have shifted, they are now more dynamic and individualistic.
-People want flexibility to care, to be well, to learn, to grow.
-"Flexibility is no longer a 'nice to have' it's a must have" says Smallwood.
+People want the flexibility to care, to be well, to learn, and grow.
+"Flexibility is no longer a 'nice to have it's a must-have," says Smallwood.
 "Startups are by default very intense working environments, it's partly what makes them appealing, but they can also be 'burn out' jobs.
-So how do startups who want to make a positive impact in the world, also manage for burn out?" asks Smallwood.
-Roleshare, for example, are a fully distributed, remote team with flexi hours.
-All their full-time roles are also shareable to professionals seeking part-time.
+So how do startups who want to make a positive impact in the world, also manage for burnout?" asks Smallwood.
+Roleshare, for example, is a fully distributed, remote team with flexible hours.
+All their full-time roles are also shareable with professionals seeking part-time.

-OVIAVO too are cognisant of managing and hiring their teams healthily.
+OVIAVO too is cognizant of managing and hiring its teams healthily.
 "We believe it is important to provide our workers with support and mentoring even when they are going through non-work-related life changes.
-We make sure to create an environment in which our employees feel understood and comfortable to share their needs wherever they are in their lives.
+We make sure to create an environment in which our employees feel understood and comfortable sharing their needs wherever they are in their lives.
 We are an employee wellbeing and benefits company ourselves, so we absolutely believe in the benefits of taking care of our employees’ wellbeing.
 We offer flexible working hours or remote work possibilities, as well as mental health support, and, of course, fertility & family forming benefits.
 We’re still evolving our own benefits strategy, and it’s definitely something we will implement further once we hit our next startup milestones" says Saft.